dasch-swiss/dsp-tools/docs/dsp-tools-excel2xml.md

 #### Check if a cell contains a usable value
 The method `check_notna(cell)` checks a value if it is usable in the context of data archiving.
 A value is considered usable if it is

- - a number (integer or float, but not np.nan)
+ - a number (integer or float, but not numpy.nan)
  - a boolean
  - a string with at least one Unicode letter, underscore, or number, but not "None", "<NA>", "N/A", or "-"
  - a PropertyElement whose "value" fulfills the above criteria